John Henry Weber: Pronunciation

 The proper pronunciation of Weber's surname, Weeber or Webber, has been debated.
 In the American East and Midwest, where Weber spent most of his life, the name is pronounced as Webber.
 This is substantiated by Warren Angus Ferris' map of the fur trade era in which he gives the name of the Weber River as "Webber's Fork."
 However, references by other fur trappers, such as Osborne Russell and Daniel Potts, give credence to the long vowel sound.
 The long vowel pronunciation is used in all Utah place names.
 Weber's own family descendants use the traditional Midwest pronunciation of Webber.
-Weber was born in Altona, Hamburg, Germany and if you look at the pronunciation of the word in German it would sound more like "Vee-bar".
-There is no other word in the English language pronounced "weeber".
-Therefore, if you are speaking German it would be "Veebar", if you are speaking English it would be "Webber."
-It is safe to assume that the mispronunciation originated from hearing Weber say his name with a German accent, and combining the spelling (with a W) and the pronunciation (with a VEE) to create "Weeber."